handsontable/handsontable/README.md

 ## Support and contribution

 We provide support for all users through [GitHub issues](//github.com/handsontable/handsontable/issues).
-If you purchased a commercial license then you can add a new ticket through the [contact form](//handsontable.com/contact?category=technical_support).
+If you have a commercial license then you can add a new ticket through the [contact form](//handsontable.com/contact?category=technical_support).

 If you would like to contribute to this project, make sure you first read the [guide for contributors](//github.com/handsontable/handsontable/blob/master/CONTRIBUTING.md).

 ## Browser compatibility

 Handsontable is compatible with modern browsers such as Chrome, Firefox, Safari, Opera, and Edge.
-It also supports Internet Explorer 9-11 but with limited performance.
+It also supports Internet Explorer 9 to 11 but with limited performance.

 ## License